Rapphie/Rapphie/README.md

 - 👋 Hi, I’m @Rapphie
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning NodeJS and Django
+- 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on Backend Projects
 - 📫 How to reach me teodorominell@gmail.com